MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/manage-personal-data.md

 ### Document tracking logs

-Run the [Get-AadrmDocumentLog](/powershell/module/aadrm/get-aadrmdocumentlog) cmdlet to retrieve information from the document tracking site about a specific user.
-To get tracking information associated with the document logs, use the [Get-AadrmTrackingLog](/powershell/module/aadrm/get-aadrmtrackinglog?view=azureipps) cmdlet.
+Run the [Get-AipServiceDocumentLog](/powershell/module/aipservice/get-aadrmdocumentlog) cmdlet to retrieve information from the document tracking site about a specific user.
+To get tracking information associated with the document logs, use the [Get-AipServiceTrackingLog](/powershell/module/aipservice/get-aadrmtrackinglog?view=azureipps) cmdlet.

 For example:
 ```
-PS C:\Users> Get-AadrmDocumentLog -UserEmail "admin@aip500.onmicrosoft.com"
+PS C:\Users> Get-AipServiceDocumentLog -UserEmail "admin@aip500.onmicrosoft.com"

 ContentId             : 6326fcb2-c465-4c24-a7f6-1cace7a9cb6f